OpenUpSA/crime-stats-demystifed/README.md

 to form larger area units and can be used to construct a Small Area with a particular location of interest, a neighborhood or a city.
 The corresponding estimates are just the sums of the pieces of information we used in the process.
 Easy.

-There are a few things to keep in mind:
+There are a few things to keep in mind when working with a mix of geo-spatial and numeric data:
 - Inherent in this approach is an assumption that the population data is evenly distributed across the census regions.
 What that in essence means is that whatever region included in the census we decide to look at, there is an equal probability of people living in any part of it.
 Such assumption will clearly have less chances to hold if the area is large as the chances of it containing for example large uninhabited stretches of land (lake, highway) is high.
 Therefore, we specifically used the lowest level geo-unit for which the population data is available